-Top 10 upcoming PC games exclusives not coming to consoles
+Top 10 upcoming PC-only games not coming to consoles

 We hope that you find some games here that you’ll be interested in.
 If these games are right up your alley, make sure to wishlist them to help the developers get more attention and be able to more easily secure funding for future projects.
 While not all of the games we’re featuring this month are indies, rewarding amazing developers with some recognition will still go a long way.

-Top 10 upcoming PC exclusives not coming to consoles (As of August 1, 2022)
+Top 10 upcoming PC games exclusives not coming to consoles (As of November 28, 2022)

-Developed by: Half Asleep
+Developed by: THING TRUNK

-Published by: Half Asleep
+Published by: THING TRUNK

-Most games today are more stressful than relaxing – more demanding than accepting of players.
-Melatonin is different – a great game to relax to and chill out.
-Melatonin is a rhythm-based game about dreams and reality merging together, pretty much like a dream state version of Rhythm Heaven, where you play various mini-games with animations and sound cues moving to the beat of the music.
-The game is all about harmony and relaxation, featuring a variety of dreamy levels with a satisfying challenge, hand-drawn art work, and very vibrant, relaxing music.
+Book of Demons: HELLCARD is a cooperative roguelike deckbuilder with Singleplayer and Multiplayer modes.
+This game approaches roguelike dungeon-diving RPGs in a unique way.
+With its charming papercraft design, having cards to represent your movements is a flavorful way to do things.
+You get to pick a class and build your deck around your abilities and preferred playstyle, fight against demons in a series of dungeons, and recruit more allies if you don’t have any friends to play with.

-Developed by: Ice Code Games
+Developed by: Fatshark

 Developed By: Red Barrels